Title II Report Card

 - Minimum GPA of at least 2.75 in all course work that applies to certification requirements.

-- Passing score in all required sections of the WEST-B.
+- Passing score in all required sections of the WEST-B, and/or ACT, SAT, or a combination thereof.

 - Formal application, law enforcement background check, and moral character clearance.